avntrr/relational_database/README.md

 df_bid.head(10)
 ```
 ### C. IMPORT TO CSV
 Export all tables to .csv then import to postgreSQL database tables respectively.
-We can do some query to tha database:
+After that, you can do several queries to view the data relationships.

 ## 2. TRANSACTIONAL QUERY
 __2.1.
 Searching for cars released >= 2015..__